 Between 1995 and 2008 I logged approximately 13,000 hours creating interactive movie games, networked story prototypes and online experiences.
 I got my interactive work shown internationally, filled a book of useful contacts and developed some extraordinary techniques for audience engagement.

-Since 2008 most of my waking moments have been taken up developing, producing and consulting to create compelling stories and unforgettable user experiences at Bellyfeel and Bellyfeel Media.
-I help companies and individuals to make good use of the crazy technology we surround ourselves with today and work in partnership with them develop new aspects to their business and stories.
+Since 2008 most of my waking moments have been taken up developing, producing and consulting to create compelling stories and unforgettable user experiences at Bellyfeel.
+I help companies and individuals to make good use of the crazy technology we surround ourselves with today and work in partnership to develop new aspects to their business and stories.

 I also deliver talks and training around the world at Media Festivals.